joelplotnik/tweakster/README.md

 npm start
 ```

-You can now access the Tweakster application by visiting http://localhost:5100 in your browser.
+You can now access Tweakster by visiting http://localhost:5100 in your browser.

 ## Configuration

-The Tweakster API does not require any additional configuration beyond the standard Rails setup.
+Tweakster requires minimal configuration beyond the standard Rails setup.

 ## Usage